 This building block, therefore, encompasses R&D&I activities with different time frames.
 It considers techniques and tools which support the immediate decrease of the carbon footprint on the industrial level, for example by the integration of first shares of hydrogen or renewable electricity into already existing industrial plants.
+Reduction of carbon footprint can be implemented by incrementally adapting to hydrogen and biomass as reducing agents.
 It considers techniques and planning tools as well to support the later steps of decarbonisation on the industrial level.

 The technical scope consequently covers a wide range of activities.
 By way of example, a strategic approach can involve gas distribution systems (including mixing stations, furnaces, and combustion technologies), with evolvement and management during the transformation to clean steel production, as well as the hydrogen and biogas enrichment.
 Zero flaring, with gases management and storage, can also be managed aimed at heat/power conversion.
 The electricity networks will also need to be adjusted to enable the gradual increasing integration of renewable energies.
-Finally, the technical scope also includes the necessary adaption of material ecosystems (e.g. iron sources, slags, residues, water) during the stepwise transition.
+Finally, the technical scope also includes the necessary adaption of material ecosystems (e.g., iron sources, slags, residues, water) during the stepwise transition.

 This building block can be exploited at the multi-fold level.
 In a nutshell, flexibility can involve the production cycle itself and the energy and materials supplied.
 Concerning the first item, of course, it is expected an adaptation of process control in view of the new conditions.
-Then, support is also given by flexible technologies for combustion such as O2 use on-demand, high turndown burners, flexible mixing stations, multifuel burners, lean burner.
+Then, support is also given by flexible technologies for heating processes.
+From a combustion side, technologies such as O2 use ondemand, high turndown burners, flexible fuel mixing stations, multifuel burners, play a crucial role.
+Flexible hybrid heating processes combining combustion and electric heating have to find its place to assist the construction of new steel mill ecosystems.
+The main goal should be to allow a flexible on-demand utilization of fuels (either process gases, H2, or other green fuels) and direct use of electricity to guarantee a high overall efficiency of the plant.
+This is important either for downstream applications (reheating, annealing) but also for upstream processes (e.g., reducing gas preheating, plasma technology).
 Process flexibility includes as well optimum coordination of clean carbon steel production chains with CCUS processes.
 Generally, a variety of different input streams can be used in reduction and melting plants.

 Concerning the flexibility actions involving materials and energy supplied, it is worth mentioning the use a wide control range of heating capacity by modular heating technologies such local regenerators, and a sort of hybrid heating, based on both fuel gases and electricity.
 Integration of fuel cells can also bring back energy into the system.
-Materials can involve the use of alternative coal-based products for non-fossil coke, as well as increased use of non-fossil energy and reactants (e.g. green electricity for heat generation, biomass, green hydrogen) in downstream processes.
+Materials can involve the use of alternative coal-based products for non-fossil coke, as well as increased use of non-fossil energy and reactants (e.g., green electricity for heat generation, biomass48, green hydrogen) in downstream processes.
+Adaptation of the energy and materials flow in the existing steel installations allow for technically and economically feasible transition to reduce the use of fossil carbon as reducing agent.